Schedule Changes

 Federal regulations require that students make Satisfactory Academic Progress (SAP) towards the completion of their degree.
 Withdrawing will affect SAP and possibly jeopardize financial aid in future terms.
 Students who fall behind in their coursework, fail to achieve minimum GPA standards and/or fail the completion of classes risk losing their eligibility for federal and state financial aid.
 It may also affect external and Hope College scholarships, grants and/or loans.
 Talk to Financial Aid about how withdrawing from a course affects your personal financial aid package.

-- Get email permission to withdraw from the course from the instructor and your advisor.
+1. Get email permission to withdraw from the course from the course instructor and from your advisor.

 PASS/FAIL OPTION